vmonestel/CarND-Vehicle-Detection/README.md

 Instructions
 ------------

-1. Read and follow the instructions in https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md to set up your Conda development environment.
+1. Read and follow the instructions [here](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) to set up your Conda development environment.

 2. Clone this repository

 > git clone https://github.com/vmonestel/CarND-Vehicle-Detection.git

+3. Download and extract the [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) data sets.

-3. Open the code located in the IPYthon Notebook
+4. Open the code located in the IPYthon Notebook

 The project code is in a jupyter notebook (Jupyter is an Ipython notebook where you can run blocks of code and see results interactively).